Tinubu’s lawyer’s plea inconsistent with academic claims, PDP insists

 “This desperation to conceal vital information is consistent with APC’s penchant for trickery and underhand dealings in their transactions with Nigerians, which has heightened under the Abdullahi Ganduje leadership.

-“By appointing Dr. Ganduje as its National Chairman, APC further confirms itself as not only being a cesspit of corruption but also as irredeemably given to concealment of depravity, sleaze and mendacious acts.
+“By appointing Dr. Ganduje as its National Chairman, despite the malodorous corruption and bribery allegations against him in the public domain, the APC further confirms itself as not only being a cesspit of corruption but also as irredeemably given to concealment and condonement of depravity, sleaze, and mendacious acts.

+“Moreover, it is curious that the APC has remained silent on allegations and public apprehension of sabotage in the Monday, September 25, 2023, fire outbreak at the Supreme Court, which is suspected to have been an arsonist attack with the intent to cripple and frustrate the Supreme Court in the handling of the Presidential Election Appeals pending before it.

-“The litany of probes, inquiries and investigations which were instituted on various matter without reports under the APC since 2015 validates the above.”
+“The litany of probes, inquiries, and investigations that were instituted on various matters without reports under the APC since 2015 validates the above.”

-Ologunagba further said, “It is clear that the APC is a major threat to our nation’s democracy.

-“The PDP calls on all men of goodwill across our country and beyond to stand firm in the defense of democracy, transparency and the Rule of Law in Nigeria, especially at this critical time.”

 Disclaimer